 When summer is coming on, it can be surprising how quickly we adjust the thermostat from giving us a little heat in the morning to take the chill off the house to switching on the air conditioning to combat the afternoon heat.
 Even if the furnace has been working well throughout the winter, if you start hearing one of these seven sounds, you may have a problem and need to contact an HVAC professional before it turns into an even larger repair bill.

 A loud scraping noise, a grating metal-on-metal sound, coming from inside your furnace could be a serious problem with the blower wheel.
 Maybe the wheel is coming apart from the shaft and scraping the casing or in some other way the motor is causing the wheel to scrape the casing.
-Turn off the air conditioning and/or furnace immediately and call an HVAC service company.
+Turn off the air conditioning and/or furnace immediately and call a Colorado Springs HVAC service company.

 Fast Clicking/ Flicking Sound

 Remember that sound when you were a kid and attached a playing card to the spokes of your bicycle wheel?
 If you hear that kind of fast thwapping sound from your furnace, something might be stuck on one of the blower wheel blades or one the housing around the wheel.
 While your air conditioning (or heat) may be working just fine, this stuck object is causing resistance and it will cause excessive wear on the motor.
 Get it cleaned up by an HVAC technician.

 A squealing noise from the blower motor could be caused by a belt wearing out.
 That’s normally not an expensive air conditioning repair and best taken care of before the belt stretches further or breaks.

 Grinding Or Metal Groaning Sound